Our best hope is that everyone will gain the strength for reconciliation to create the basis for sustainable peace.

-Apologizing with the demand for acceptance and forgiveness does not work.
-This is a pathetic attempt to wash its hands of the affair.
-The authenticity and timing of an apology matters.
+An apology with a demand for acceptance and forgiveness does not work.
+This is a pathetic attempt to wash one’s hands of the situation.
+It depends on the authenticity and timing of an apology.

-The acceptance of an apology is decided by the victim alone, this can never be demanded.
+The acceptance of an apology is decided solely by the victim, this can never be demanded.

-There is too much talk about it, just do it when it is honest and appropriate.
-Reflective acceptance is in any case an indispensable prerequisite, and it is precisely this that is generally lacking.
+There is too much talk about it, just do it if it is honest and appropriate.
+A reflected honest apology is a mandatory requirement in any case, and this is what is usually lacking.

-Let’s do not turn people into objects and treat them like objects only.
+We should not objectify people and treat them only like things.

-Let’s include all parties, because they are the owners of the conflict and they also know the deeper root causes, even if on the surface competition dominates on which we are all conditioned.
+Let’s involve all parties, because they own the conflict and know the root causes, even if competition dominates on the surface, to which we are all conditioned.

-Let’s move away from competition to cooperation and dialogue, and work together for a better world.
+Let’s shift from competition to more cooperation and dialogue and work together for a better world.